rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     Hence the above command can be read as: redirect stdout(1) to “/dev/null” and then copy stderr (2) to stdout

-6. To further demonstrate the importance of the order of redirection; Try
+6. To further demonstrate the importance of the order of redirection; Try:

     ```bash
     [root@localhost folder1]# ls   –l    tem_file  2>&1   > order.txt